TRIQS/dft_tools/doc/reference/block_structure.rst

 ===============

-The `BlockStructure` class allows to change and manipulate Green's functions structures and mappings from sumk to solver.
+The `BlockStructure` class allows to change and manipulate Green functions structures and mappings from sumk to solver.

 The block structure can also be written to and read from HDF files.